 The VaR model, based on a Monte Carlo simulation methodology, seeks to take into account correlations between different positions and potential for movements to offset one another within the portfolio.
 The expected value of the risk factors in the Company's portfolio is generally obtained from exchange-traded futures markets.
 For most of the risk factors, the volatility is derived from exchange-traded options markets.
 For those risk factors for which exchange-traded options might not exist, the volatility is based on historical analysis matched to broker quotes from the over-the-counter market, where available.
 The joint distribution of outcomes is based on our estimate of the historical seasonal dependence among the underlying risk factors, scaled to the current market levels.
 The Company then estimates the expected outcomes by applying a Monte Carlo simulation to these risk factors.
-The joint distribution of the simulated risk factors is then filtered through the portfolio positions, and then the distribution of the outcomes is realized.
-The 99th percentile of this distribution is then calculated as the portfolio VaR.
-Among the significant limitations of this methodology uses a number of assumptions, such as (i) risks are measured under average market conditions, assuming normal distribution of market risk factors, (ii) future movements in market factors follow estimated historical movements, and (iii) the assessed exposures do not change during the holding period.
-We believe the VaR methodology has utility but do not derive absolute assurance from it.
-Accordingly, there is no guarantee that these assumptions will prove correct and actual outcomes may vary, perhaps substantially and adversely.
+The joint distribution of the simulated risk factors is then filtered through the portfolio vaR.
+Among the significant limitations of this methodology is that the market data used to forecast parameters of the model may not be an appropriate proxy of those parameters.
+The VaR methodology uses a number of assumptions, such as (i) risks are measured under average market conditions, assuming normal distribution of market risk factors, (ii) future movements in market risk factors follow estimated historical movements, and (iii) the assessed exposures do not change during the holding period.
+We believe the VaR methodology has utility but do not derive absolute assumptions will prove correct and actual outcomes may vary, perhaps substantially and adversely.
 The Company expects that, for any given period, its actual results will differ from its assumptions, including with respect to previously estimated potential losses and that such losses could be substantially higher than the estimated VaR.